-Determining Liability for a Self-Driving Car Accident
+Determining Liability for a Self-Driving Car Accident in San Diego

 Several companies develop and test self-driving cars or autonomous vehicles in California.
 For example, you may see an Apple self-driving car on the Apple Park Campus within a few years.
 The California DMV issues permits for testing self-driving vehicles on public roads.